 Essure, produced by Bayer, is a permanent sterilization device.
 A doctor installs the medical device in the Fallopian tubes.
 Essure is installed at the doctor’s office and requires no anesthesia or incisions.
 Women who have the procedure can return to normal life in 1 to 2 days.
 Once installed, scar tissue forms to cover the device which prevents pregnancy.

 Sounds perfect, right?
 For most women, it seems to be.
 But for others, Essure has caused permanent health problems and even death.

 Problems With Essure

 Worldwide, an estimated 750,000 women have had Essure implanted.
 In a seven-year period, the FDA received 9,900 complaints.
 These reports come from women and doctors about serious side effects.
 That is just in the United States.
-Currently, there are 16,000 lawsuits against the dangerous medical device in the U.S.
+There were over 16,000 lawsuits against the dangerous medical device in the U.S.

 Health complications from Essure include constant abdominal pain, frequent bleeding, and movement of the device to other parts of the body.
 There are reports of unintended pregnancies and even several deaths attributed to Essure.
 Additionally, some women with symptoms can’t have the devices removed.